bankless-academy/bankless-academy/public/lesson/en/optimism-governance.md

 # A New **Economy**

-At the center of the Optimism `L2` economy is the Optimistic flywheel.
-This economic cycle generates revenue, network growth, and the achievement of the Optimistic mission.
+At the center of the Optimism `L2` economy is the ‘Optimistic Flywheel’.
+This economic cycle generates revenue, network growth, and progress towards Optimism’s mission.

 1. Users and `dApps` demand network `blockspace`.
 2. The network generates revenue via transaction fees.
 3. A portion of these taxes are distributed to builders providing impactful public goods infrastructure.
-4. Everyone gains access to free resources & services.
+4. Everyone gains access to free resources and services.

-With more valuable onchain infrastructure, demand for OP blockspace increases, and the cycle continues!
+With more valuable onchain infrastructure, demand for Optimism blockspace increases, and the cycle continues!

 ![](https://app.banklessacademy.com/lesson/images/optimism-governance/a-new-economy-2981ffe5.png)

 # **Incentivizing** **the Public Goods Economy**

-As you can see, Public Goods infrastructure is at the heart of Optimism.
-Yet selecting projects worth funding isn’t simple.
+As you can see, public goods infrastructure is at the heart of Optimism.
+Yet selecting projects worthy of funding isn’t simple.

-Here, OP takes an ‘**Impact = Profit**’ approach.
+Here, Optimism takes an ‘**Impact = Profit**’ approach.
 Impact, however, is difficult to anticipate.
 Rather than making predictions, the funding body periodically looks over existing projects and assigns retroactive funding based on historic performance.

 As Vitalik Buterin said,
 _“It’s easier to agree on what was useful than what will be useful.”_

-This distribution model is known as ‘Retroactive Public Goods Funding’, or ‘RetroPGF’.
-This funding mechanism incentivises optimistic thinkers to build public goods that are of service to humanity.
+This distribution model is known as ‘**Retroactive Public Goods Funding’**, or **‘RetroPGF’**.
+This funding mechanism incentivizes optimistic thinkers to build public goods that are of service to humanity.
 It liberates us from the value-extraction mindset of traditional free markets.
-OP calls this effect ‘**Ether’s Phoenix’**: an “angel reaching backwards in time, rewarding those who summon it.”
+Optimism calls this effect ‘**Ether’s Phoenix’**: an “angel reaching backwards in time, rewarding those who summon it.”

 ![](https://app.banklessacademy.com/lesson/images/optimism-governance/incentivizing-the-public-goods-economy-adc49d00.svg)